 The SPL offers visitors the use of our WiFi free of charge.
 When you use it, we collect data about your device, the volume of data that you use, the websites and applications that you access, and your usage by time, frequency and location.
 As a mark of the seriousness with which we take the safety of our systems, we change our WiFi password daily.

 We use a third party provider, Mailchimp, to deliver our fortnightly e-newsletter.
 You can withdraw your consent to receive the e-newsletter at any time.
-Emails can be removed from the mailing list either by clicking a link at the bottom of each newsletter that reads ‘unsubscribe from this list’ or by emailing Rebecca.email@example.com and asking for your email to be deleted.
+Emails can be removed from the mailing list either by clicking a link at the bottom of each newsletter that reads ‘unsubscribe from this list’ or by emailing the Director at firstname.lastname@example.org and asking for your details to be deleted or amended.

 Buying tickets to SPL events online

-When you purchase a ticket to an event at the SPL, we collect your name and email address through the ticketing software we use, Eventbrite.
-To access Eventbrite, you need to create an account.
+When you purchase a ticket to an event at the SPL, we collect your name and email address through the third party website, Eventbrite.

 We may contact you about similar events to the one you’ve purchased a ticket to in the future if you supply us with this information, but we shall use that information sensitively.